uabrc/uabrc.github.io/docs/cheaha/job_efficiency.md

 # Job Efficiency

 Efficient jobs save you time.
 Many factors go into queue wait time, but you can control your job requests.
 Optimizing queue wait times relies on getting resource requests close to actual resource usage.
 For example, if your task runs as fast with 2 cores as with 4 cores, requesting 4 cores will increase your wait time for no benefit.
-Other users time will be wasted due to locked up, unused resources.
+Other researchers time will be wasted due to locked up, unused resources.
 So please read this page to learn how to increase your efficiency and save time.

 As with any new skill, developing an intuition for efficiency and resource estimation requires experimentation, practice, and feedback.